determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 =============================================================================

 You may be trying to install a non-released version of Determined or a version in a private registry without the right secret.
-Please see the documentation on how to configure which :ref:`version of Determined <configure-determined-kubernetes-version>` to install on Kubernetes.
+See the documentation on how to configure which :ref:`version of Determined <configure-determined-kubernetes-version>` to install on Kubernetes.

 **********************